jbcoe/value_types/DRAFT.md

 With some suitably compelling motivation, the `explicit` keyword could be removed from some constructors in a later revision of the C++ standard without rendering code ill-formed.

+### The `valueless_after_move` member function

+Both `indirect` and `polymorphic` have a valueless state that is used to query the object state.
+By intention, this member function should not be often called: it should be clear through static analysis whether or not an object has been moved from.
+The member function to allows explicit checks for the valueless state in cases where it cannot be verified statically or where explicit checks might be required by a coding standard such as MISRA or High Integrity C++.

 ### Design for polymorphic types